cbettinger/microsat/README.md

-# glencoe-microsat
+# microsat

-This work is derived from [microsat](https://github.com/marijnheule/microsat) by Marijn Heule and Armin Biere.
+*Note*: This work is a fork of [microsat](https://github.com/marijnheule/microsat) by Marijn Heule and Armin Biere.

 ## Build